-As a prospective investor in student property, it might seem perfectly sensible for you to turn immediately to high profile, multi-institutional cities like London, Liverpool or Manchester.
+As a prospective investor in student buy to let property, it might seem perfectly sensible for you to turn immediately to high profile, multi-institutional cities like London, Liverpool or Manchester.

 After all, they’re cosmopolitan, lively and chock-full of students; Liverpool, for example, has a student body of around 50,000 – a population the size of Inverness.
 You’d think, then, that you’d be on to a sure-fire winner.